-Guardian’s disability insurance product has no mental/nervous limitation for most medical specialties in states other than California and Florida.
+Guardian’s disability insurance product, Provider Choice, has no mental/nervous limitation for most medical specialties in states other than California and Florida.
 Certain specialties and occupation classes do have a 24-month limitation on benefits for mental disability claims.
 If you are considering Guardian for your policy, you will want to verify whether your specialty is subject to the 24-month limit.

 Principal’s disability insurance product, HH750, limits the benefit period for mental/nervous & substance abuse claims to a 24-month lifetime benefit (including the Catastrophic Disability Benefit rider, if included in the policy).
 This is required for all medical occupation classes when the Regular Occupation rider is included on the policy.
 However, policies that include the limitation can receive a 5-10% discount depending on the state of the insured.

 The Standard’s disability insurance product, Platinum Advantage, has a two year Mental Disorder / Substance Abuse Limitation for occupation classes 3P, 2A, 2P, A and B (to see which occupation class you fall into, see Occupation Classes by Medical Specialty).
 For occupation classes 3D and higher, the base Platinum Advantage policy provides for unlimited benefits, up to the maximum benefit period, when a disability is caused or contributed to by a mental disorder or substance abuse.